 Basement Remodel?
 Don't Forget the Egress Window!

-There are so many good reasons to remodel your basement -- more usable room, additional privacy, increased resale value, and energy efficiency, to name just a few.
+There are so many good reasons to hire a contractor to remodel your basement -- more usable living space, additional privacy, increased resale value, and energy efficiency, to name just a few.
 The best part is that basement remodeling costs only about 10-15 percent as much as building out.
-So get busy choosing pretty and practical light fixtures and floor coverings to enhance your newfound space, but don't forget one important item ... the egress window.
+So get busy choosing pretty and practical light fixtures and floor coverings to enhance your newfound space, but don't forget one essential feature ... the egress window.

-While this type of opening is not a requirement for other basement remodels, such as a home office, gym, games room, or family room, it's still a good idea to include an egress window in the construction.
+While this type of opening is not a requirement for other basement remodels, such as a home theater, office, or family room, it's still a good idea to include an egress window in the construction.
 You'll be glad of the flexibility it allows in case you want to change the room's purpose some day -- or use it as an occasional guest room right now.

 Egress Window as a Design Element

 Egress windows, when they are well designed, will actually enhance the appearance of your basement remodel.
 These openings will admit more natural light into an often dim part of your home.
 Often, egress windows are elegantly styled, with frames made of attractive woods or painted in sunny colors.
 Pay attention to the looks of the window well, too, as it will become a major element of the "view" from your remodeled basement bedroom.
 Try lining the well with an attractive material such as handsome stone or brick, or add lovely plantings (as long as they don't interfere with its essential function).